We Analyzed the Future Direction of Inpixon (INPX), Here is What We Found

-Inpixon (NASDAQ:INPX) went down by -3.79% from its latest closing price compared to the recent 1-year high of $2.89.
-The company’s stock price has collected 0.39% of gains in the last five trading sessions.
-Press Release reported on 09/30/21 that Inpixon Releases Enhanced Indoor Mapping Platform, Expanding Capabilities, Scalability and Security
+Inpixon (NASDAQ:INPX) went up by 3.51% from its latest closing price compared to the recent 1-year high of $2.89.
+The company’s stock price has collected -6.64% of loss in the last five trading sessions.
+Press Release reported 14 hours ago that Inpixon Granted Patent for Methods to Track Certain Critical Assets Using GPS, Cellular, Sound and Vibration

 Is It Worth Investing in Inpixon (NASDAQ :INPX) Right Now?